ryan-mcclue/unsw/comp3411/assignment-1.md

 2.2)
 Eliminating variable **A** would remove constraints *r1* and *r2*.
 A new constraint *r11* is created that exists between **B** and **C**
 If we were to subsequently eliminate **B** this would remove constraints *r11*, *r4* and *r3*.
 A new ternary constraint would exist between **C**, **E** and **D**, say *r12*
+TODO: Monitor forums to understand what working out is required here